The file arrays to be merged must be homogeneous: same data type, partition size, and partition length

 be lost.

-If both overwrite
+If both overwrite and cache_ok are TRUE, then

-, the function validates the existing
+, before erasing filebase, the function validates the existing

 array header and compare the header signatures.
 If the existing header